 Search databases to find articles in peer-reviewed journals, magazines, newspapers, reference sources, and other publications.
 Access from off campus with your FSC username and password.

-This list shows academic journals in the discipline of Aviation.
-Click on "Full-Text Access" under each title to discover how to access journals via databases and in print.
+Click on "Full-Text Access" under each title to discover how to access academic journals via databases and in print.

 Search for Aviation textbooks by course number via this list of textbooks on reserve.
 Also search by title in the Library's catalog.
 Request textbooks at the Circulation Desk.
 Use these books for up to two hours in the Library.
 Call numbers are designated by course number, e.g. AVN 101.

 - Circulating Books: Located on the Lower Level.
 Check out up to 10 books for 2 weeks at a time with your FSC ID

 - Reference Books: Located on the First Floor.
 Must be used within the Library.
 Includes encyclopedias, handbooks, dictionaries, test prep books, etc.